odinuv/web/en/apv/articles/programming/index.md

 echo $name;
 {% endhighlight %}

 The above will first print `Jane` and then `John`.
-Variables in PHP are marked with `$` sign, so `$name` is a variable.
+Variables in PHP are marked with the `$` sign, so the `$name` is a variable.
 Technically, a variable is actually a space in computer memory.
 The variable can contain different values in time.

 #### Operators